Sister of Southport victim Bebe King witnessed attack and escaped, family says

-Older sister of Bebe King, 6, who was killed in Southport stabbings witnessed attack and escaped, say parents
+Sister of Southport stabbing victim Bebe King, 6, witnessed attack and escaped, family says

 The parents of the six-year-old girl who died in a fatal stabbing have paid an emotional tribute to their daughter